-Complaints are best handled starting at the school level and should proceed through the various administrative levels.
+Complaints are best handled starting at the school level and, when necessary, should proceed through the various administrative levels.
 Please see the Guide to Solving Problems page in the introduction section of this handbook.

-For complaints related to discrimination, equal opportunity or other issues, please refer to Board Policy 1.3 at Dysart.org.
+For complaints related to discrimination, equal opportunity or other issues, please refer to page 12 of this handbook or Board Policy at Dysart.org